-LUU 1.1.
-1 Rational Decision-Making Additional information a.
-Maximisation of self-interest by economic agents A broad understanding of b.
-Weighing of marginal costs and benefits discounting and shadow-pricing will suffice.
+Theme 1.1 Rational Decision-Making Economics Content 1.1. .1 Rational Decision-Making Additional information a. b.
+Maximisation of self-interest by economic agents Weighing of marginal costs and benefits A broad understanding of discounting and shadow-pricing will suffice.
 Detailed technical analysis of the above concepts is not required.
-The me 1.2 Behavioural Economics Eco nomics Content 1.2.
-1 How decision-making by economic agents is affected by bounded rationality Additional information a.
+The eme 1.2 Behavioural Economics Eco onomics Content 1.2 .1 How decision-making by economic agents is affected by bounded rationality Additional information a.
 Loss aversion - Endowment effect - Sunk cost fallacy - Status quo bias Detailed technical analyses of behavioural theories and models are not required. b.
-Salience bias 1.2.
-2 How decision-making by economic agents is affected by bounded will-power a.
-Time-inconsistent preferences and procrastination 1.2.
-3 How decision-making by economic agents is affected by bounded self-interest Additional information An awareness of altruistic and a.
-Giving behaviour non-altruistic reasons behind giving behaviour will suffice.
-1.2.
-4 How economic agents can apply the knowledge of bounded rationality, bounded will-power and bounded self-interest to influence behaviour and achieve their objectives a.
-How nudges can influence the decisions of economic agents
+Salience bias 1.2.2 How decision-making by economic agents is affected by bounded will-power a.
+Time-inconsistent preferences and procrastination 1.2 . .3 How decision-making by economic agents is affected by bounded self-interest Giving behaviour Additional information An awareness of altruistic and non-altruistic reasons behind giving behaviour will suffice.
+4.0 Allow accounts another an ample the limited day of heavy to the giving bondviour will suffice.
+1.2 .4 How economic agents can apply the knowledge of bounded rationality, bounded will-power and bounded self-interest to influence behaviour and achieve their objectives a.
+How nudges can influence the decisions of economic agents (Nudge Theory)